-People visiting Los Angeles think of Santa Monica for the beach and the famous Santa Monica Pier, but there are plenty of things to do in Santa Monica, even if you're not a beach person.
+People visiting Los Angeles think of Santa Monica for the beach and its famous pier, but there are plenty of things to do in Santa Monica, even if you're not a beach person.
 From shopping and nightlife to art appreciation, quirky museums and pampering spas, there's enough to do to entertain you for a day, a weekend or a week or more, depending on your interests.
-Health and wellness is a big focus of the Santa Monica lifestyle so it's a popular retreat for people who just want to relax and pamper themselves in a healthy way.
-It's one of the places in greater LA where it's easy to settle in for a few days and start feeling like a local.
+Health and wellness is a big focus of the Santa Monica lifestyle, so it's a favorite retreat for people who just want to relax and healthily pamper themselves.
+It's one of the places in greater L.A. where it's easy to settle in for a few days and start feeling like a local.

-Santa Monica Pier Aquarium is a small Aquarium of Pacific sea life run as a marine education center by the non-profit Heal the Bay.
+Santa Monica Pier Aquarium is a small aquarium of Pacific sealife run as a marine education center by the non-profit Heal the Bay.
 It is located at the foot of the Santa Monica Pier.
-It's nowhere near on the scale of the Aquarium of the Pacific in Long Beach, but their are over 100 sea animals and plants found in the Santa Monica Bay, with lots of sea creatures you can touch.
-Admission is $5.
-Kids 12 and under are free.Continue to 5 of 19 below.
+It's nowhere near on the scale of the Aquarium of the Pacific in Long Beach, but the aquarium showcases more than 100 sea animals and plants found in the Santa Monica Bay, with lots of sea creatures you can touch.

 Bike or Skate the Strand

 The Marvin Braude Beach Trail, better known through Santa Monica as "The Strand," is a 22-mile paved trail that runs from Will Rogers State Beach just north of Santa Monica to Torrance Beach in the south.
 There are plenty of places to rent bikes or skates to spend an hour or all day biking or skating along the miles of paved beach path south as far as Redondo Beach and north to Malibu.
 There are at least three bike and skate rental shops with varying equipment right on or near the Santa Monica Pier.